jonathanread/Telerik.Sitefinity.Samples.QuantumMobileApp/README.md

    * Go to "Telerik.Sitefinity.Libraries.Model.Document -> Property mappings -> Category" and check the "Selected by default" checkbox and save the change.
 ---

+## Authentication Setup
+1. In Sitefinity's backend go to "Administration -> Settings -> Advanced".
+1. Then go to "Authentication -> "

 ## The app is using [Progress Sitefinity Digital Experience Cloud](https://docs.sitefinity.com/dec) for tracking and content personalization.
 In order to enable it you need to do the following:

 1. Log in to [Digital Experience Cloud](https://dec.sitefinity.com/) web application.